 This is a popular American tradition, and can result in some of your treasured photographs!
 For a first look, you and your husband-to-be would take some time alone in a private place to see each other just before the ceremony, dressed in all your finery.
 Although it may break tradition, capturing the look on each other’s face is definitely worth it, and can help settle both your nerves before you walk down the aisle in front of all your guests.

 Another American tradition, a sweetheart table is a table for just the two of you during your wedding breakfast.
-Not only does this mean that you get to chat to each other during the meal and won’t be distracted by keeping the rest of the wedding party happy, but this can also be an ideal solution if you’re struggling to decide who to put on the top table.
+This means that you get to chat to each other during the meal and won’t be distracted by keeping the rest of the wedding party happy.
+It can also be an ideal solution if you’re struggling to decide who to put on the top table.